adamvi/Markdown_Document/An_Example_Github_Pages_Document_Simple.md

 -->

 # Figures and Charts
-Examples of how to include figures and chartes are now provided.
-These examples range from simple static images stored in a local directory or linked to a URL to interactive [D3 charts] produced using the [rCharts](http://ramnathv.github.io/rCharts/) package for the [R statistical programming language](http://www.r-project.org/).
+Here are some examples of how to include figures and charts.
+These examples range from simple static images stored in a local directory or sourced from the web to interactive [D3 charts] produced using the [rCharts](http://ramnathv.github.io/rCharts/) package for the [R statistical programming language](http://www.r-project.org/).

 ## Static Figures